MicrosoftDocs/win32/desktop-src/print/userdata.md

-﻿---
+---
-Description: 'The USERDATA structure is used by Unidrv and Pscript to specify additional information about printer features.
-A USERDATA structure pointer is supplied as the UserData member for each OPTITEM structure.' ms.assetid: '2a0a74cd-2dcf-4485-8941-7f205dcecede'
+Description: The USERDATA structure is used by Unidrv and Pscript to specify additional information about printer features.
+A USERDATA structure pointer is supplied as the UserData member for each OPTITEM structure. ms.assetid: 2a0a74cd-2dcf-4485-8941-7f205dcecede
 title: USERDATA structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # USERDATA structure